atomicdata-dev/atomic-data-docs/src/runtime.md

 ## ART: Atomic Runtime Interface

 This is standardized set of query options that allow for fetching data from an Atomic Store.
-It uses the WASI (WebAssmemly Systems Interface) standard for
+It uses the WASI (WebAssembly Systems Interface) standard for

 ## Creating an Analysis